tawi1/DotsTrafficCity/docs/source/pedestrianInfo.rst

 	.. note::
 		* Implemented by `RagdollSystem`.
-		* Currently only collides with default `colliders <https://docs.unity3d.com/ScriptReference/Collider.html>`_
+		* Currently only collides with default `colliders <https://docs.unity3d.com/ScriptReference/Collider.html>`_.
-		* Make sure, that the scene contains `default colliders <https://docs.unity3d.com/ScriptReference/Collider.html>`_.
+		* Make sure that the scene contains `default colliders <https://docs.unity3d.com/ScriptReference/Collider.html>`_.
 		* Read more info about the :ref:`Physics Transfer Service <physicsShapeTransfer>` on how to clone legacy colliders.

 .. _pedestrianNavigation: